Skip to main content

 Broadway

-Known as the Great White Way because the theater lights burned so brightly in the early days of electricity, Broadway has been the home of the New York City theater district for almost 150 years.
-The history-drenched street is one of Manhattan's most famous thoroughfares, and many consider seeing a show an essential part of the New York experience.
+Known as the Great White Way because the theater lights burned so brightly in the early days of electricity, Broadway has been home to the New York City theater district for more than 100 years.
+The history-drenched street is one of Manhattan’s most famous thoroughfares, and many consider seeing a show—whether a popular musical, Tony Award-winning play, or up-and-coming production—an essential part of the New York experience.

 If you want to see a live production, it's best to buy tickets in advance.
 Price points can vary significantly depending on shows and showtimes.
 Once you’ve sorted out your ticket purchases, consider some of the other ways to experience Broadway.
 A behind-the-scenes walking tour to learn about NYC landmarks and legends before stepping into a theater for a deeper understanding of its history.
 Some Broadway tours are even led by current or past performers.